sabrinaMKE201073/DSroadmap2025/notes/Image_Processing/P1_Image_Processing in Python.md

-# Introduction to Image Processing & scikit-image
+# 🎨 Introduction to Image Processing & scikit-image

 <img src="scikitimage.JPG" width="200">

 ## What is image processing?
-> subset of computer vision
+> A subfield of computer vision — where pixels meet purpose!

-Operations to on images and videos to:
+You can:
-- Enhance an image
+- Enhance images 🪄
-- Extract useful information
+- Extract insights 🔍
-- Analyze it and make decisions
+- Analyze visuals & make decisions 🧠

 ---

-### Purposes

-1) Visualization
-> Objects that are not visible

-2) Image sharpening and restoration
-> A better image

-3) Image retrieval
-> Seek for the image of interest

-4) Measurement of pattern
-> Measures various objects

-5) Image Recognition
-> Distinguish objects in an image
+## 🔍 Why Use Image Processing?

+1. **See the Unseen** — Reveal hidden details
+2. **Sharpen & Restore** — Clear up blurry images
+3. **Search Images** — Find what you're looking for
+4. **Measure Patterns** — Quantify shapes & features
+5. **Recognize Objects** — Spot people, faces, cats 😺

 ---

-## What is an image?
+## 🧱 What is an image?
 A digital image is an array/matrix/square pixels which arranged in columns & rows (2-dimensional matrix)

 <img src="imagee.JPG" width="400">